Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Results and discussion

 \section{Results and discussion}

 Results of the present experiments are organized into three subsections.
-First, \S\,\ref{results1} establishes the range of turbulent scales resolved in the present $p_w$ measurements.
+First, \S\,\ref{results1} establishes the range of turbulent scales resolved in the present $p_w$ measurements and demonstrates the efficacy of the anti-aliasing strategy.
 It also addresses the distinctive trends of the experimentally reconstructed space-time correlation, ${\rho}_{{p_w}{p_w}}$, and the 1D frequency and wavenumber spectra, ${\phi}_{{p_w}{p_w}}$ ($f$) and ${\phi}_{{p_w}{p_w}}$ ($k_x$), respectively.
 Then, in \S\,\ref{results2}, $Re_{\tau}$-effects on the experimentally reconstructed ${\rho}_{{p_w}{p_w}}$ and ${\phi}_{{p_w}{p_w}}$ are discussed, specifically those associated with the growing influence of the large-scales in the overlying flow field.
-Finally, \S\,\ref{results3} discusses the experimentally reconstructed space-time $p_w$--$u$ correlations to identify the spatial distribution of the large ($\delta$-scaled) $p_w$-source and its variation with $Re_{\tau}$.
+Finally, \S\,\ref{results3} discusses the experimentally reconstructed space-time $p_w$--$u$ correlations.